gdos/TerminalApps/README.md

 First, one selects a block or vehicle by typing its identifier letter.
 Then use the arrow keys to move it.
 Here, "?" toggles the help screen.
 Note that manual selection is not always necessary as there is an auto-select mechanism for those times when only one selection may move in a given direction.
 The "+" and "-" keys [next, previous] are used to cycle through the large number of predefined puzzles.

+### sokoban
+Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
+Various other functions available on the help screen.
+Includes a very large family of puzzle files.

 ===============================================================
 ## Build Instructions: